cmomo/LocNet/README.md

 # Data
-All sample data can be downloaded together from "data/data.zip".
+Datasets for analysis demonstration using a small sample data can be downloaded together from "data/data.zip".

 "GWAS summary statistics_CPD.csv" is the GWAS summary statistics generated from raw data in this study.